World War II-era boat emerges from shrinking Lake Mead - KESQ

 World War II-era boat emerges from shrinking Lake Mead

-LAS VEGAS (AP) — A sunken boat dating back to World War II is the latest object to emerge from a shrinking Lake Mead.
+LAS VEGAS (AP) — A sunken boat dating back to World War II is the latest object to emerge from a shrinking reservoir that straddles Nevada and Arizona.

-The Higgins landing craft that has long been 185 feet (56 meters) below the surface is now nearly halfway out of the water.
+The Higgins landing craft that has long been 185 feet (56 meters) below the surface is now nearly halfway out of the water at Lake Mead.

 The boat lies less than a mile from Lake Mead Marina and Hemingway Harbor.

-Note: This story has been corrected to show Lake Mead straddles the border of Nevada and Arizona.